 8 matches found

 In the Linux kernel, the following vulnerability has been resolved: drm/i915/dpt: Makes the DPT object unshrinkable.
-In some scenarios, the DPT object gets shrunk, but the actual framebuffer does not, so it remains in the DPT’s vm-boundlist.
-Then, an attempt is made to rewrite the PTEs through a...
+In some scenarios, the DPT object is shrunk, but the actual framebuffer does not undergo any shrinkage.
+As a result, the DPT object remains in the DPT’s vm-boundlist.
+Then, an...

 CVE-2023-53378 drm/i915/dpt: Treat the DPT BO as a framebuffer